hydro-project/hydroplane/docs/examples.rst

 .. code-block:: bash

-    # Check that pods for each process exist
+    # Check that pods for each process exist; should see three of them, one per process
     kubectl get pods

     # Check the server's logs.
 It should report that it's ready.